kinde-oss/kinde-sdk-ios/README.md

 ```

 ## Getting claims
-We have provided a helper to grab any claim from your id or access tokens.
+We have provided a new helper to grab any claim from your id or access tokens.
 The helper defaults to access tokens:
 ````
     ...
-    KindeSDKAPI.auth.getClaim(key: "aud")
+   KindeSDKAPI.auth.getClaim(forKey: "aud")
-    // "api.yourapp.com"
+    // {name: "aud", "value": ["api.yourapp.com"]}
-    KindeSDKAPI.auth.getClaim(key: "given_name", token: TokenType.idToken)
+   KindeSDKAPI.auth.getClaim(forKey: "given_name", token: TokenType.idToken)
-    // "David"
+    // {name: "given_name", "value": "David"}
     ...
 ````